-When you need a solution for how to lock a wheelchair in a van, it’s important that the wheelchair stays in place.
+When you need a solution for how to lock a wheelchair in a van or vehicle, it’s important that the wheelchair stays in place.
 Simply putting the brakes on the wheels doesn’t cut it as the chair is still prone to toppling over.

 That’s why wheelchair vans are designed with securements or “tie-downs” to keep the chair in place.
 Wheelchair van tie-downs are built directly into the floor of the van, locking down the chair and keeping the passenger safe while riding in it.

 These securements are built first and foremost for safety, but because different people have different needs, there are three different tie-down options available.
 When purchasing a wheelchair van, it’s important to choose the tie-down that works best for your situation and learn how to properly secure a wheelchair in a van before you get rolling.